 By now, I hope you are getting the idea that understanding your manager’s viewpoint can add a new dimension to what you thought was the value of your own contribution.
 I have personally used the approaches above in a variety of situations that otherwise would have resulted in very negative outcomes.

-There are some understandably cynical beasts in the software world that view this sort of skill in a less than favorable light, so I will clarify here.
+There are some cynical people in the software world that view this sort of skill in a less than favorable light, so I will clarify here.
 I’m not trying to make a case that you become the manager’s pet, babysit their children, or kiss the posterior of each and every manager in your career.
 I am suggesting that one should make efforts to understand how one’s own value is measured from management’s perspective, and use that understanding to discover new opportunities to improve and develop of one’s own skills.
-It does not mean a compromise in principles.
+It does not mean a compromise in principles, or “selling out.”

-There is the added incentive that the most cynical of these aforementioned beasts have probably been sitting in the same cubicle at the same company, or in the same position, for a very long time.
+There is the added incentive that the most cynical of these aforementioned people have probably been sitting in the same cubicle at the same company, or in the same position, for a very long time.
 Think about what happens if you don’t adopt some of these skills.
 You assume that whatever you happen to be working on will meet with your manager’s approval in that once-a-year performance review.
 You assume that the manager will ask you when he or she needs a status.
 You will wait to be handed work to do.
-While there is nothing inherently wrong with this, it is not a philosophy that lends itself to steering the ship of one’s own destiny.
+While there is nothing inherently wrong with this, it is not a philosophy that lends itself taking command of one’s own destiny.

 Think about these things the next time you feel that wholesome, well-intentioned eagerness to stampede off to the keyboard and throw down your next piece of legacy code.
 Perhaps there are more ways for you to inject value into your organization.